 Manage WordPress Revisions with a Plugin

-A plugin is the best method of managing revisions for most users.
+Using a database optimization plugin is the best method of managing revisions for most users.
 There are lots of good options, but I recommend WP-Optimize.
 It has lots of WordPress optimization options and the free version even includes scheduling removal of WordPress post revisions.

 To optimize your post revisions, go to WP-Optimize > Database in the WordPress dashboard.
 This automatically opens the Optimizations tab.
 Check Clean All Post Revisions and click Run Optimizer.
 On my test site, I have 1,087 post revisions in my database.
 And right now, I don’t need any of them, so they’re just taking up space.